kelci2017/mvvm_android/README.md

 * The webservice call framework was encapsulated as a library called restService, which mainly use the Volley to do the http request.
 * The restService library can be shared with different projects, and there are interfaces which can be used to parse the rest result.

+* The FCM notification is in the branch with_FCM_notification.

 **Demo**